AllexVeldman/pyoci/README.md

 `docker run ghcr.io/allexveldman/pyoci:latest`

-Note that only HTTP is support at this moment,
+Note that only HTTP is supported at this moment,
 PyOCI is expected to run behind a reverse proxy that handles TLS termination, or a trusted environment.

 ### Environment variables